-The annual retainer amounts have been established to constitute the majority of the directors' total compensation from the Company in order to promote independence and objectivity.
-The factors which have influenced the level of these retainers are as follows:

-- (i) the relatively small size of the Company; - (ii) the experience and knowledge of the directors; and - (iii) the fact that perquisites and special entitlements have never been a part of the Company's director compensation plan.
+The annual retainer amounts have been established to constitute a significant portion of the directors' total compensation from the Company in order to promote independence and objectivity.
+The factors which have influenced the level of these retainers are as follows: (i) the relatively small size of the Company; (ii) the experience and knowledge of the directors; and (iii) the fact that perquisites and special entitlements have never been a part of the Company's director compensation plan.
 Acknowledging the additional time demands of the Chair of the Audit Committee and the Lead Director, the retainer for this position is at a higher level than that of the other Board members.

-The meeting amounts have been recently revised to reflect the efficiency gained from a smaller board, and from the ability to hold committee meetings in continuity on the same day.
+The meeting amounts have been revised to reflect the efficiency gained from a smaller board, and from the ability to hold committee meetings in continuity on the same day.
 These amounts are also intended to appropriately compensate experienced directors for the time that they spend at the Company.

 Options granted to non-executive directors have a five-year term, but are exercisable immediately.
-Since the term of each director expires at each Annual General Meeting, the lack of vesting period on the options should reduce the risk of lost compensation, should a director proactively challenge the management or other Board members and subsequently not be asked to stand for re-election.
+Since the term of each director expires at each Annual General Meeting, the lack of vesting period on the options should reduce the risk of lost compensation, should a director or the Company determine that a director is no longer a good fit for the Board.
 The decision to grant options is currently based upon a desire to balance the independence of the Board with the desire to align their interests with those of shareholders.
 Option grants have generally been made in equal quantities to all directors and in conjunction with grants to management and employees.
 These grants to directors have intentionally not been based upon the operating performance of the Company as this could potentially impair objectivity and potentially compromise the goal setting process used for executive compensation.
-While there is no requirement for the directors or executive officers to own any amount of Common Shares, all of them are currently shareholders.